abhinavsharma/blog/_posts/2021-06-07-software-copycats.md

 1. Do I think these prices justify the value I get from them?
 Yes.
 2. Do my costs add up when you use dozens of SaaS tools?
 Yes
 3. At their current level of success, would these products cost anywhere near what they charge to build and operate?
 No.
 4. As a user, would I prefer to pay the same amount to fund an open-source clone?
-Yes, because I want to protect myself against price hikes and unwanted functionaliy changes.
+Yes, because I want to protect myself against price hikes and unwanted functionality changes.
 5. Would these products and the ideas behind them have had their current level of success without a healthy cash balance early on in their lives?

 **Well, that's the hard one, isn't it**

 ## But will how will early ideas get enough funding to be iterated on?
 First, to put aside any sense of unfairness towards venture funded companies, VCs at every stage already fund adjusting for projected defensibility.
 "What's your moat?" is (almost) every VC's first question and their estimation adjusts for your defensibility model.
-They know what they're getting into re. defensibility  and so do the founders who are fundraising.
+They know what they're getting into re. defensibility risk and so do the founders who are fundraising.

 Newer models like Github funding, Patreon, and the Open Collective are increasingly viable alternatives in solving the collective action problem of raising funds for software that was previously only fundable by venture.

-Moreover, projects like Athens are demonstrating that even hybrids are possible — [Athens' $1.9M Seed Round, led by Caffeinated Capital (athens-research.ghost.io)](https://athens-research.ghost.io/athens-1-9m-seed-round-led-by-caffeinated-capital/).
+Moreover, projects like Athens are demonstrating that hybrids funding models are also possible — [Athens' $1.9M Seed Round, led by Caffeinated Capital (athens-research.ghost.io)](https://athens-research.ghost.io/athens-1-9m-seed-round-led-by-caffeinated-capital/).

 ## Some takeaways to chew on